Ceremonial Events in London

 11.00am Changing the Guard at Windsor Castle

 Very similar to The Changing the Guard at Buckingham Palace, the Battalion of Foot Guards stationed at Windsor provide the daily Guard.
-For further information please call 09064 123411.

 4.00pm - 'The 4 o’clock Parade Horse Guards'